-The Scelidosaurus was an armored dinosaur that lived during the Early Jurassic Period, approximately 208 million years ago.
+The Scelidosaurus was a herbivore dinosaur that lived during the Lower Jurassic Period, approximately 208 million years ago.
 The most known specimen of the Scelidosaurus was the Scelidosaurus harrisonii.
 This dinosaur also belonged to the Scelidosaurus family which consisted of similar types of dinosaurs.

 |What does Scelidosaurus mean?||Limb lizard|